junhe/wiscsee/README.md

 Demo
 - Run workload and get traces, without simulation (DONE)
-- Run workload, get trace, and simulate on dftl
+- Run workload, get trace, and simulate on dftl (DONE)
-- Run workload, get trace, and simulate on nkftl
+- Run workload, get trace, and simulate on nkftl (DONE)
 - Generate LBA workload and simulate
 - Specify trace and simulate on dftl
 - Specify trace and simulate on nkftl